![]() Plaque at Thurso station |

 The train runs along the Beauly Firth to Muir of Ord and Dingwall, where the line to Kyle of Lochalsh diverges to the west.
 It then runs along Cromarty Firth.

 Above, the January Sun gives way to mist.
-At Dornoch Firth, the A9 road crosses on an infamous modern road bridge built without provision for the railway.
+At Dornoch Firth, the A9 road crosses on a modern road bridge infamously built without provision for the railway.
 The trains have to head inland to go around the end of the firth.

 Above left, running alongside the North Sea.
 Above right, a welcome visit from the refreshment trolley.

-Snow-swept hills approaching Georgemas Junction.
+Above, snow-swept hills approaching Georgemas.
 At Georgemas Junction, the train changes direction and heads for Thurso.
 Trains on the Far North Line used to split at Georgemas Junction, one portion going to Thurso and another to Wick.
 Since 2000, trains run from Inverness to Georgemas Junction, then to Thurso, then back through Georgemas Junction to Wick.
 Similarly, Southbound trains run Wick-Georgemas-Thurso-Georgemas-Inverness.

 Thurso, Britain's most northerly railway station.
 Above right, plaques commemorating the Jellicoe Express in the main hall.